 Here are our experts’ tips on safeguarding your business during the COVID-19 outbreak:

-If you don’t already have a business continuity plan in place, now is the time to cement one.
+If you don’t already have a business continuity plan in place, advice for business owners now is the time to cement one.
 This means listing worse-case scenarios (like a global pandemic) and struggles that might impact your business.
 This should include the suppliers whose services you need to run efficiently in a time of crisis.
 Think BPO providers and the various links in your supply chain.

 In times of crisis, communication is your greatest ally.
 This needs to be both internal and external to keep every person at every level properly informed.
 Formulate a strategy for this and decide what each audience needs to know and via what channels.
 This will be a sure way to eliminate confusion and retain many of your customers.